 As shown in my wiring diagram, two of the externally mounted components are illuminated, these being the override switch and neon.

 A switched-Neutral feed for these two components can be conveniently provided by TB2.
+NB.
+The neon is no longer normally fitted.

 For the 'mature' version of this board, I moved the transformer slightly to allow room for an angled terminal- block at TB1.